JedSweeney/cycle-prep-2024/README.md

-# Preparing for the 2024 Interview Cycle
+# Preparation for the 2024 Interview Cycle